lzwjava/blog-source/notes/2025-03-22-sapiens-en.md

 ---
-title: "A Comprehensive Analysis of 'Sapiens: A Brief History of Humankind'"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: 'A Comprehensive Analysis of ''Sapiens: A Brief History of Humankind'''
 translated: false
-generated: true
 ---

 **1\.
 Introduction: Charting the Ascent of *Homo sapiens***